 We catalyze connections and collaboration, mobilizing network participants’ ideas, knowledge and energy across the food system in the area of the North Okanagan.

-Together, we are building a thriving, healthy and resilient regional food system that nourishes people, sustains livelihoods, regenerates the environment and celebrates the culture of this place.
+To build a thriving, healthy, just and resilient regional food system in the North Okanagan; one that nourishes and connects people, sustains livelihoods, regenerates the environment, and builds community.

-Regional District of the North Okanagan funding comes through the Rural Economic Development Grant, as funded by Electoral Areas “B”, “C”, “D”, “E” and “F”.
+Regional District of the North Okanagan funding comes through the Rural Economic Development Grant, as funded by Electoral Areas “B” and “C”.